chhwang/Sublime-Like-Vim/README.md

 Sublime-Like-Vim is originally based on monokai colorscheme, but looks more similar with Sublime Text than monokai.

-Current version only supports C/C++ - it's the same as monokai in other languages.
+Current version supports C/C++ and Python - it's the same as monokai in other languages.

 Please help to develop this repository.